plumber0/personal-env/course/LiveKit/00_VoiceAgentOverview.md

-## What is an Voice Agent?
+## What is a Voice Agent?
-- Voice Agents combine speech and reasoning abilities of foundation modles to deliver real-time, human-like voice interactions.
+- Voice Agents combine speech and reasoning abilities of foundation models to deliver real-time, human-like voice interactions.

 - 2 options:
   - Speech-to-Speech (aka `Real Time`) Model